budRich/pkg-listn/README.md

 terminal_command = xterm -name pkg-listn -e
 ```

-You can replace the `yay` commands with a different
-*AUR helper*, make sure that **aur_list** command
-prints out a list of all available AUR packages, one
-pkg/line.

-The commands will be executed accordingly in the
+The commands will get executed accordingly in the
 new terminal, and by default it will be a normal
 interactive pacman/yay prompt, packages are not
-installed/removed *automatically*.
+installed/removed **automatically**.

 Included in the repository is also two **systemd**
 units, that when enabled: